jamiebullock/LibXtract/README.md

 To build the PD external, the PD header 'm_pd.h' is required, this can be found in the [Pure Data source code release](http://puredata.info/downloads/pure-data).

-If you are compiling LibXtract compile from SVN, the **autotools** build system is required.
+If you are compiling LibXtract from a GIT clone, the **autotools** build system is required.
 This includes:

     automake >= 1.11
     autoconf >= 2.68